Clare Warwick: Softball

 The 19 March 2012 game at Hawker International Softball Centre between the ACT representative side and the Japanese national team.
-No. 2 is Clare Warick.
+No. 2 is Clare Warwick.
 No. 4 is Justine Smethurst.

 The 19 March 2012 game at Hawker International Softball Centre between the ACT representative side and the Japanese national team.
 No. 19 is Aimee Murch.
 No. 2 is Clare Warwick.

 Warwick is a utility player, playing several positions depending on the need of the team she is competing for.
 Among the positions she can play is catcher, shortstop and third base.
 She plays for the Australian Capital Territory team in the national competition.
 She represented the state in 2003 at the national championships, where the ACT finished fourth on the ladder.
 She was a member of the team in 2011 and played in the Gilleys Shield match against South Australia.
 She has represented Australia as a member of the junior national team.
 She was a member of the U16 side that played in 2003 ASF Friendship series against the United States in Sydney.
 In 2011, she was playing club softball in the ACT women's fast-pitch competition.